appswithlove/updraft-appcenter-migration-tool/README.md

 ## Precondition
 - For a smooth transfer, it is important that you have already registered with Updraft.
 - You have also already created your projects and apps.
-Since Updraft has a project hierarchy and several apps for iOS, Android and Windows come together in one project, this step is required
+Since Updraft has a project hierarchy and several apps for iOS, Android and Windows come together in one project, this step is required.
+- You need your API key from Microsoft App Center
+- You need your API key from Updraft
+- You need your APP keys from Updraft

 ## Installation